- Introduction

 In the Actions drop-down, click Reboot.

-Note: If you reboot a database instance with the Writer role in the DB cluster, all the remaining reader instances of that database in the cluster are rebooted as well.
+Note: If you reboot a database instance with the Writer instance role in the DB cluster, all the remaining reader instances of that database in the cluster are rebooted as well.

 -